MrG-Force/ROIAppProto/README.md

 ## 11. Going back
 a.
 Except for the home screen (All Contacts), at any point, you can **navigate** without saving any changes to the previous screen by pressing the left pointing arrow at the top left corner of the screen.

-And that's pretty much it, cruisy 🤘 :grin:
+And that's pretty much it... cruisy 🤘 :grin: